rui314/chibicc/README.md

     - issue #36 assertion when using empty structs from edubart
     - issue #31 Anonymously named bitfield member segfaults compiler from Anonymously named bitfield member segfaults compiler fixed by zamfofex
     - issue #45 When anonymous union field is specified by designator, compiler crashe from vain0x fixed by zamfofex
+    - issue #80 Size of string is wrong from tyfkda

 ## release notes